 If you choose the crowdfunding route, be sure to follow a couple of best practices.
 First, create transparency around how the money will be spent.
 This will get your fanbase invested in your story or mission, and they will literally buy into the value of your content.
 Second, offer enticing rewards for better pledges.
 The more you can make donors feel like they’re getting something exclusive for being a loyal fan, the more likely you are to get donations and higher pledges.

 Some popular fan funding options include:

-- YouTube’s Fan Funding: This feature on YouTube essentially lets you create a “tipping jar” for your viewers to donate whenever and however much they feel like contributing.
+- YouTube’s Super Chat: Super Chat is a feature used when going live on YouTube.
+It lets you create a tipping jar for your viewers to donate whenever and however much they feel like contributing.
 You’ll need to set up your YouTube account for advertising as outlined above.

 - Patreon: The membership platform that makes it easy for creators to get paid.
 Fans can subscribe to their favorite creators for as little as a dollar a month and receive exclusive rewards.

 - Tipeee: Lets you get a combination of both one-off and recurring donations

 If you happen to create a viral video with mass appeal—say, a funny clip featuring your dog—you can license your content in exchange for money.

 TV news outlets, morning shows, online news sites, and other creators might reach out about rights to use your videos if they happen to go viral.

 You can also list your videos in a marketplace, such as Juken Media, where your content will be easier for the right people to find and purchase.

 When this video of a woman wearing a Chewbacca mask went viral, tons of media outlets wanted in.